Other Names for this Disease

 Branchiooculofacial syndrome (BOFS) is a very rare genetic disorder that is apparent at birth.
 Only about 50 cases of BOFS had been reported in the medical literature.
 Like its name implies, BOFS is characterized by skin defects, eye abnormalities, and distinctive facial features.
 Among the reported cases thus far, the symptoms may vary from mild to severe.
 BOFS is caused by mutations in the TFAP2A gene and inherited as an autosomal dominant trait.

 - Genetics Home Reference (GHR) contains information on Branchiooculofacial syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Branchiooculofacial syndrome.
 Click on the link to view a sample search on this topic.